 Teresa J. Kennedy is the Executive Director of the Office of International Programs and a Professor of Bilingual/ELL/STEM (Science, Technology, Engineering and Mathematics) Education at the University of Texas at Tyler.
+As the Senior International Officer (SIO) for UT Tyler, she serves as the Primary Designated School Official (PDSO) for F Program activities and as the Responsible Officer (RO) for J Program activities working with the U.S. Department of State Student and Student Exchange and Visitor Program (SEVP).
 She has a Ph.D. in Education, with a concentration on international / bilingual science education, content-based foreign language, ESL/ELL education, and also has a M.A. degree in the Spanish language.
 Her K-12 teaching experience includes 8 years at the secondary level, 7 years at the elementary/middle school level, with over 15 years teaching in higher education.
 During her teaching career, she has held K-12 teaching certificates in the states of Idaho, Oregon and Washington, with secondary teaching certification in Science (Earth Science and Natural Science), Social Studies, Spanish, English as a Second Language and Bilingual Education, also certified to teach all subjects at the elementary level.
 She has served as a content-based ESL instructor in Spain, and has taught English, science and social studies lessons in classrooms around the world.
 She has visited over 90 countries (see list below) through her work and educational experiences, presented at more than 300 events, authored/co-authored 8 book chapters, over 30 journal articles and features, and over 50 proceedings and reports.
 In addition, she was as a writer as well as editor for 278 STAR stories published on the GLOBE Program website from 2003-2012, and served as the editor for seven issues of Learning Languages, the professional journal of the National Network for Early Language Learning from 2002-2005.

-Teresa is the President-Elect of the International Council of Associations for Science Education (Presidential Term: 2014-2016), serves on the National Science Teachers Association (NSTA) International Advisory Board (2013-2016), and is the National Network for Early Language Learning (NNELL) Texas State Representative (2011-2014).
+Teresa is the President of the International Council of Associations for Science Education (Presidential Term: 2014-2017), serves as the Chair of the National Science Teachers Association (NSTA) International Advisory Board (2013-2016), and is the National Network for Early Language Learning (NNELL) Texas State Representative (2011-2014).
 Teresa is a PADI Dive Master (Professional Association of Diving Instructors) and serves on the SCUBAnauts International Board of Directors (2007-present) as well as on the NOAA National Marine Sanctuaries Ocean for Life Program Steering Committee (2008-present).

 She is the Vice President of the EnviroGen International Foundation, a nonprofit charitable organization striving to assist the development of the next generation of environmental leaders by providing opportunities to develop skills to deal with environmental challenges of local, regional and global relevance.